geoffreybennett/alsa-scarlett-gui/USAGE.md

 ## Known Bugs/Issues

-- The linear-dB scale of the volume controls doesn’t work well.
-Lower volumes (e.g. below −30dB) don’t need as much fine control as higher volumes.

-- Can’t select (focus) the gain/volume controls or use a keyboard to adjust them.

-- Level meters don’t work if you're not running the driver from Linux 6.7.

 - Load/Save uses `alsactl` which will be confused if the ALSA interface name (e.g. `USB`) changes.

 - Load/Save is not implemented for simulated interfaces.

-- Lots of “couldn't find weak ref” warnings are emitted when loading a state file for simulation.

 - The read-only status of controls in interface simulation mode does not change when the HW/SW button is clicked.